Kitsunay/evolve-idle-automation/README.md

 ### Auto-Building
 Purchases buildings as soon as they can be bought.

-TODO: Unlock automation after building queue is researched
+TODO: Unlock automation after using building queue to build 20 buildings with wait time of at least 10s

-TODO: Unlock for each building when amount of that building reaches 10-15 (TBD)
+TODO: Unlock for each building when amount of that building reaches 10

 ### Auto-Research
 Researches the first thing that is researchable.
 Will auto-research only technologies that have already been manually researched in previous resets to prevent accidentally unlocking new mechanics.